 Net cash flows from operating activities for the year ended December 31, 2008 were \$83.2 million.
 The positive cash flow from operating activities generated over this period was primarily driven by \$163.9 million of net income, favorable changes in trade working capital and other assets and liabilities partially offset by unfavorable changes in other working capital.
 Net income for the period was not indicative of the operating margins for the period.
 This is the result of the accounting treatment of our derivatives in general and more specifically, the Cash Flow Swap.
 Therefore, net income for the year ended December 31, 2008 included both the realized losses and the unrealized gains on the Cash Flow Swap.
-Since the Cash Flow Swap had a significant term remaining as of December 31, 2008 (approximately one year and six months) and the NYMEX crack spread that is the basis for the underlying swaps had decreased, the unrealized gains on the Cash Flow Swap is apparent in the \$326.5 million decrease in the payable to swap counterparty.
+Since the Cash Flow Swap had a significant term remaining as of December 31, 2008 (approximately one year and six months) and the NYMEX crack spread that is the basis for the underlying swaps had decreased, the unrealized gains on the Cash Flow Swap significantly increased our net income over this period.
+The impact of these unrealized gains on the Cash Flow Swap is apparent in the \$326.5 million decrease in the payable to swap counterparty.
 Other uses of cash from other working capital included \$19.1 million from prepaid expenses and other current assets, \$9.5 million from accrued income taxes and \$7.4 million from deferred revenue and \$5.3 million from other current liabilities, partially offset by a \$74.2 million source of cash from insurance proceeds.
 Increasing our operating cash flow for the year ended December 31, 2008 was an \$88.1 million source of cash related to changes in trade working capital.
 For the year ended December 31, 2008, accounts receivable decreased \$49.5 million and inventory decreased by \$98.0 million resulting in a net source of cash of \$147.5 million.
 These sources of cash due to changes in trade working capital were partially offset by a decrease in accounts payable, or a use of cash, of \$59.4 million.
 Other primary sources of cash during the period include a \$55.9 million cash related to deferred income taxes primarily the result of the unrealized loss on the Cash Flow Swap.